Inktober Alternatives – Art Challenges for October

 This year they wanted to theme the entire challenge around the origins of Halloween.

 This time the challenge is divided into 6 sections, each one last 5 days and features a different prompt inspiration.
+Basic rules:

 Darktober is an art challenge that provides some “Dark” prompts, related to Halloween.
 Its goal is to create a drawing every day of October, inspired by the prompt list.

-The name “Darktober” was used to few other events.
+The name “Darktober” was used for few other events.
 One of these events takes place in one of Pokemon franchise games – by solving all the mysteries and figuring out the secret code, you were in for a chance to win a special prize: Shiny Darkrai.

 Other events named DarkTober are game jams.
 It was dedicated to game creators: